• Home

 It’s not new at all, but Jesus is the new and ultimate example of the old.

-John said the true light is shining.
-The darkness is passing away.
-He's the same light of the same God from eternity past but He stepped into our world to save us.
+John said the true light is shining, and the darkness is passing away.
+Jesus is the same light of the same God from eternity past, but He stepped into our world to save us.

 1 John 2:9-11

-Just like our eyes adjust to the dark, the spiritual eyes of these men had adjusted to darkness.
+Just like our eyes adjust to the dark, the spiritual eyes of these men had adjusted to the darkness.
 They thought they were saved yet there was no obedience and no love.
-Their witness was powerless; their testimony was harmed.
+Their witness was powerless, and their testimony was harmed.
 They were fishing with holes in their nets.

-John will offer another later in the chapter: he will offer the test of doctrine, or a belief system.
+John will offer another examination later in the chapter.

-John is talking to some who profess to be followers of Christ.
-Yet they were standing in darkness, calling it light.
-They were caught up in the lies of the false teachers and the lies of Satan and they were stumbling and bumbling.
+John was talking to some who professed to be followers of Christ.
+Yet they stood in darkness as they called it light.
+They were caught up in the lies of the false teachers and the lies of Satan, and they were stumbling and bumbling.

 1 John 2:12-14

-John writes to those of all levels of maturity.
 The little children must continue to grow and soon carry the ball.
 The young men and women are to grow up.
-As they mature in the Lord their value is found in their maturity.
+As they mature in the Lord, their value is found in their maturity.
 But they must grow to that so they can train up the next generation.
 The old men and women, those mature, become the stability of the church.

 1 John 2:15-17